Greph

 Indexed AST search is the warmed-cache version of AST search.
 The first call extracts node-level facts (call names, instantiations, class declarations, method declarations) into an on-disk store; subsequent calls use the store to skip files that obviously cannot contain a structural match.
 The matcher then re-verifies the candidates against the source.

 The fact index is exposed under the greph-index ast-index CLI subcommand and the Greph::buildAstIndex() / Greph::searchAstIndexed() facade methods.
+It also participates in warmed multi-index and manifest-backed set workflows.

 Building the index